Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Discussion

 \subsection{Thermal structure and composition}

-The detection of CO emission lines with the modified PHOENIX P-T structures provide unambiguous evidence for a thermal inversion in the atmosphere of WASP-33 b.
+The detection of CO emission lines with the modified PHOENIX P-T profiles provide unambiguous evidence for a thermal inversion in the atmosphere of WASP-33 b.
 A non-inverted atmosphere would have exhibited absorption lines instead.
 This is in agreement with previous observations of other atomic and molecular lines in emission in the atmosphere of WASP-33 b \citep[e.g.][]{Deming2012, Haynes2015, Zhang2018, Nugroho2020, Cont2021, Cont2021b, Herman2022} and expected from atmospheric modelling of UHJ atmospheres \citep[e.g.][]{Lothringer2018, Gandhi2019}.
-Although, we do not explore non-inverted or isothermal P-T structures, our highest log-likelihood P-T structure (see Fig.~\ref{fig:pt_profle_confidence_intervals}) shows temperature contrasts with well constrained upper- and lower limits when including a thermal inversion layer.
+Although, we do not explore non-inverted or isothermal P-T profiles, our highest log-likelihood P-T profile (see Fig.~\ref{fig:pt_profle_confidence_intervals}) shows temperature contrasts with well constrained upper- and lower limits when including a thermal inversion layer.
 From all molecular templates investigated in this work, only CO has resulted in a robust detection.
 This is further supported by the CC-to-log(L) results shown in Fig.~\ref{fig:corner_opacity_models} where only CO has similar constraints on the velocities compared to when all opacity sources are included: $v_{\rm{sys}} = 0.75^{+0.81}_{-0.79} \ \rm{km/s}$, $K_{\rm{p}} = 228.74^{+1.26}_{-1.29} \ \rm{km/s}$.
-Furthermore, only the exclusion of CO had a significant impact on the detection strength of the planet signal.
+Furthermore, only the exclusion of CO had a significant impact on the S/N-ratio of the planet signal.
 It does remain somewhat puzzling however that we still detect the best modified PHOENIX model without CO at a $\textrm{S/N} = 5.8$ in the first night of pre-eclipse data.
-This suggests we still detect the combined set of all other opacity sources, besides CO, during the first night, even though we cannot attribute these to $\rm{H}_{2}O$ or OH alone, and we do not expect significant contributions from iron lines in the ARIES wavelength range either.
+We cannot attribute these to $\rm{H}_{2}O$ or OH alone in terms of the S/N-ratio, and we do not expect significant contributions from iron lines in the ARIES wavelength range either.
+However, if we compare the same models in terms of the CC-to-log(L) framework, we find exclusion of water or OH does result in a significantly worse model (see Fig.~\ref{fig:opacities_wilks}), perhaps suggesting a marginal detection of these species or the combined set of all other opacity sources, besides CO, during the first night.
+However, we do notice that the confidence intervals calculated from Wilks' Theorem tend to suggest much higher $\sigma$-values than their S/N-ratio counterparts.
+Possibly, this is due to the assumption that the total number of spectral channels $N$ in equation~\ref{eq:logL_brogiline} all provide independent and uncorrelated measurements according to the definition of the likelihood by \citet{Brog19}.
+This assumption does not account for correlated noise between neighbouring pixels or for the fact that the FWHM of a resolution element may cover several pixels, particularly when observing at lower spectral resolutions.
+A full investigation into these effects on the CC-to-log(L) mapping and resulting $\sigma$-values is needed for this field of research.
 We do not detect the model without CO during the third night, despite covering similar orbital phases.
 This may be explained by the better observing conditions during the first observing night relative to the third observing night (see S/N measurements in Table~\ref{tab:obs}).
-Although there have been many detections of CO in absorption \citep[][]{Sne10, Brog12, Rod12, deK13, Rod13, Lockwood2014, Brog14, Brog16}, this is the first robust detection of CO emission lines using the HRCCS technique, utilizing only the large Doppler-shift induced by the planet's orbital motion.
+Although there have been many detections of CO in absorption \citep[][]{Sne10, Brog12, Rod12, deK13, Rod13, Lockwood2014, Brog14, Brog16}, this is the first of CO emission lines using the HRCCS technique, using only the large Doppler-shift induced by the planet's orbital motion, that is without the aid of High Contrast Imaging.